LeonardMF/testing_nlu/README.md

-# Test NLU
+# TestNLU for Voice User Interfaces

+The TestNLU ist part of the Test Environment for Voice user Interfaces, which has been developed in the thesis [Automatisiertes Testen von dialogfähigen Sprachassistenten]().

 The Test NLU uses [Rasa 1.0](http://rasa.com/docs/rasa/) Stack.
-The Chatbot functionallty of Rasa CORE is handled by the Test Manager, the [Using only NLU](https://rasa.com/docs/rasa/nlu/using-nlu-only/) approach has been used.
+[Using only NLU](https://rasa.com/docs/rasa/nlu/using-nlu-only/) approach has been used, since the Chatbot functionality of Rasa CORE is handled by the Test Manager in the [Frontend]().

 ## Prerequisites

 Python >= 3.7.4

-## Create Virtual Environment
+### Create Virtual Environment

 Follow the instruction in der [Docs](https://docs.python.org/3/tutorial/venv.html) and [Blog](https://medium.com/@jtpaasch/the-right-way-to-use-virtual-environments-1bc255a0cba7):